hlavacs/ViennaGameJobSystem/README.md

 thread 0.

 ## Dependencies
-JDEP() or JDEP() emable to schedule jobs after other jobs have finished.
+JDEP() or JDEPT() emable to schedule jobs after other jobs have finished.
 Since these are seperate function calls, the previous job must return before the follow-ups can run.
 Follow-up functions can be different functions than the caller, or the same function can be rescheduled as follow-up.
 However, this requires some gotos at the start to differentiate between different stages.
 Essentially, this way the functionality of co-routines can be emulated.
 Consider as an exampe this function:

     constexpr uint32_t epoch_duration = 1000000 / 60;                                       //1/60 seconds